aquaticrna/dynamatch/README.md

 * `defun`: Create a var referencing a `MatchFn` function object defined by pattern matching dispatch a la the `defun` library.
 * `addmatches!` and `addmatch!`: Add matches to an existing `MatchFn`, with semantics for adding to the beginning, or end of the match/clause matrix.
 * `update-clauses`: Low level ability to atomically update the match/clause matrix via an arbitrary update function mapping the existing clause matrix to some new clause matrix.
-* `merge-funs`: Take two `MatchFn` functions and merge their clauses.
+* `merge-funs` (soon): Take two `MatchFn` functions and merge their clauses.

 To deal with the semantic complexity arising from clause-order dependence, we specifically have the following:

-* Soon: Match clauses (which take the form `([& pattern] & forms)`) can accept metadata with particular note being paid to the `:ident` attribute, which can be used to refer to a specific clause programmatically.
+* (soon) Match clauses (which take the form `([& pattern] & forms)`) can accept metadata with particular note being paid to the `:dynamatch/ident` attribute, which can be used to refer to a specific clause programmatically.
-* Soon: Re-valuation of impure macros `defun`, `addmatches` and `addmatch!` update in-place the corresponding clauses (by `:ident`).
+* (soon) Re-valuation of impure macros `defun`, `addmatches` and `addmatch!` update in-place the corresponding clauses (by `:dynamatch/ident`).
-* Soon: Blocks of matches added via `addmatches` should "stick together" in the compiled matrix, meaning that once we've added a series of addmatches pattern submatrices, those submatrices will always and forever be contiguous, and can be internally reordered.

-Together these features mean that once we perform the initial compilation of the order of the addmatches submatrices, we are more or less immune to ordering problems.
+* (soon) Each block of clauses added via `addmatches` should behave as a contiguous submatrix of the overall matrix, and has an explicit ordering in relation to the other submatrices, which, once set remains fixed upon form re-evaluation, but can be inspected and updated.
+* (soon) Special treatment of defaults (mappings with `:dynamatch/ident :dynamatch/default`), such that adding to the end of a match function adds just before the `:default`.
+    * We could even catch some class of patterns that we know statically will match all values and prevent them from being assigned when there is a default

+One nice feature here is that order _within_ submatrices becomes static, and due to fixed order of submatrices relative to each other, their re-evaluation is idempotent.
+This resolves many of the issues around order based semantics This means we can start to leverage the extensibility of pattern matching in a more dynamic setting.

+There is still of course inherent complexity in the language of pattern matching as far as order goes.
+It can be difficult to fully reason about the interrelation and behavior of an ordering of pattern submatrices.
+And there is still work in safely, sanely and repeatable specifying the order of matches.
+But this may be worth the price when extensible dispatching is needed, and this complexity may be unavoidable in meeting the problem in general.
+(I'd like to think more about the space of other possible solutions eventually...)

 <br/>

+## Problems

+How do clauses with the same ident in two different submatrices interact?
+Should they be dealt with in their appropriate submatrices?
+Error?
+What is the behavior here?

 ## Is this a good solution?

 I don't know.
 Maybe not.
-But I _do_ think it's a good _problem_.
+But I _do_ think it's a good _problem_, even if there isn't a good answer.
+This is the best solution I've come up with.
 Please share your thoughts and critiques.

-This is the best I've been able to come up with.
-I challenge you to come up with a better solution to the problem :-)

-What we have here solves most of the problems

 <br/>

 ## Current status

-Clojurescript support is also currently broken till I fix the macro layout to be cljs compatible.
+Clojurescript support is currently broken till I fix the macro layout to be cljs compatible.
 We also haven't yet implemented the matchset or clause idents and corresponding in place updates.

 <br/>